askforarun/LAMMPSdatafilesDGEBAPACM/README.md

-The zip file contains Five folders
+The zip file contains Five folders (download from here https://doi.org/10.1039/D1SM01825F)

 .mol2 files of epoxy and crosslinker are provided.